Mitchuu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. strcmp - Write a function that compares two strings.

 4. I am a kind of paranoid in reverse.
-I suspect people of plotting to make me happy
+I suspect people of plotting to make me happy.

+5. Always look up - Write a function that changes all lowercase letters of a string to uppercase.